Learn More About

 Founder

-As a leader of the Coushatta Tribe of Louisiana for nearly three decades and tribal chairman from 1973 to 1985, Ernest Sickey is a trailblazer in the evolution of Indian affairs in the southeastern United States.
+As a leader of the Coushatta Tribe of Louisiana for nearly three decades and tribal chairman from 1973 to 1985, Ernest Sickey was a trailblazer in the evolution of Indian affairs in the southeastern United States.
 He is best known for leading his own tribal community from legal obscurity to becoming the first tribe recognized by the state of Louisiana in 1972.
 Sickey also played an instrumental role in securing government-to-government status for the Coushatta tribe, laying the foundation for multiple economic ventures that have since placed the Coushatta among Louisiana’s top employers.

 Ernest Sickey

-President and CEO of The Akana Group, Inc., a Native American-owned business focused on building strategic partnerships with the federal government and Native Nations.
+Chad Johnson is the President and CEO of The Akana Group, Inc., a Native American-owned business focused on building strategic partnerships with the federal government and Native Nations.
 Akana supplies equipment to over 300 Native Nations and is the only Native-owned company to partner with John Deere.
 Recently, Mr. Johnson and his team incorporated Akana in Australia and negotiated joint venture agreements with Australia and indigenous Australian companies for the sale of equipment, becoming the first Native-owned company to ever do so.
 Mr. Johnson has a long history of dealing with global logistics, trade compliance, and government contracting.
 He holds a Bachelor’s Degree in business administration, a Masters Degree in International Economics, a Masters of Business Administration, a Juris Doctor, and a Master of Legal Studies.

 Chad Johnson